clhoultby/c3-last-titain/party_kdaav_paal_vadu.md

 # Kdaav Paal Vadu

+## Background
+- From a sleepy village in the mountains

 Tiefling who seems to have an imaginary friend?
 Might not be imaginary.
 Can fly.

 - Why is she with the caravan/going to Oma?